Aboriginal and Torres Strait Islander cultural appreciation

 • imprisonment and substance misuse

-Factors that can make it difficult for Aboriginal and Torres Strait Islander people to obtain work include:
+Factors that can make it difficult for First Nations people to obtain work include:

 • lack of relevant training